Connecticut Department of Labor Home Job & Career ConneCTion Home

 Typical Tasks:

-• Interact with the public in order to answer traffic-related questions, respond to complaints and requests, or to discuss traffic control ordinances, plans, policies, and procedures.
+• Interact with the public to answer traffic-related questions, respond to complaints or requests, or discuss traffic control ordinances, plans, policies, or procedures.

-• Prepare work orders for repair, maintenance, and changes in traffic systems.
+• Prepare work orders for repair, maintenance, or changes in traffic systems.

 Knowledge: